nikbearbrown/NanoLex/Data/NanoLex_1.md

 #### Relational Adjectives (Pertainyms):
  - **Conductive:** Pertaining to the property of conducting electricity, characteristic of DNA nanowires when integrated with conductive materials.

-### Expanded Definition and Usage\nDNA nanowires have emerged as a revolutionary material in the fields of nanotechnology and bioengineering, offering a unique combination of biological specificity and electronic function.
+### Expanded Definition and Usage:
+DNA nanowires have emerged as a revolutionary material in the fields of nanotechnology and bioengineering, offering a unique combination of biological specificity and electronic function.
 Their ability to be patterned at the nanoscale allows for unprecedented density and complexity in circuit design, which is crucial for advancing computer technology toward smaller and more powerful silicon-free alternatives.
 Additionally, their compatibility with biological systems makes them ideal for creating highly integrated biointerfaces, which can be used for diagnostics, therapeutic applications, and in the development of smart prosthetics that can directly communicate with neural networks.